lequanne/violastampchromeextension/README.md

 This Chrome extension is available for free in the store, link <a href="https://chrome.google.com/webstore/detail/violas-stamp/ckmkjpbimafpnjicpgdmhiimojdekpnk?utm_source=gmail">here</a>.

-The manifest.json file should not need to be changed.
+Actively accepting changes as of April 30th.
+The manifest.json file should not need to be changed though.